Maison-A/Maison-A/README.md

 <h2>About Me</h2>

 - Currently making video games and solving problems, keeping an eye out for opportunity
-- Can do the Frontend, happy in the Backend.
+- Can do the Frontend, happy in the Backend
 - Nomenclature is my weakspot

 <h2>Languages & Tools</h2>